scottwesley31/Pewlett-Hackard-Analysis/README.md

 To obtain unique employee numbers in each row the `DISTINCT ON` statement is utilized again.
 The `employees` table is merged with the `dept_emp` and then the `titles` table to obtain all the columns of interest.
 The `mentorship_eligibility` table is then filtered by the `to_date` column (finding only employees who are still employed) and for employees born between 1965-01-01 and 1965-12-31.
 These employees will likely enter retirement in 10 years.

 ## Summary:

+### Number of roles needed to fill following the "silver tsunami"
+The total number of roles that need to be filled is 72,458.
+This can be determined by creating a query that counts the total number of rows in the `unique_titles` table.
+This is a substantial chunk of the total population of the company (300,0224 - the total number of rows in the `employees` table).

+### Total number of next generation retirement-ready employees to mentor
+The total number of employees that are eligible for the mentorship program is 1,549.
+This can be obtained by creating a query which counts the total number of rows in the `mentorship_eligibility` table.
+This is far smaller of a chunk of employees compared to those who will be retiring currently (born in 1955 vs born in 1965).
+It might not be worth the companies time, money, and resources to start this mentorship program since it's such a small chunk of the overall employee population, but it depends on just how extensive this mentorship program is.
+The program may not be fleshed out at this point.